DragonsInn/BIRD3-legacy/app/Frontend/Frameworks/o.o/README.md

 This source tree is inside BIRD3, simply because it is yet in conception stage and still under construction.

 ## Modules
 `o.o` is developed with a modular approach in mind.
-Therefore, it uses a modular aproach.
-Its a dead-simple, flat method. the `.publish()` method accepts two parameters; the first being an object of public members, and the latter for instance, prototype variables.
+The `.publish()` method accepts two parameters; the first being an object of public members, and the latter for instance, prototype variables.

 The internal modules are all `Function`s.
 But you can write your implementation however you see fit.
 But by using a functional approach, you can even use the library by parts instead of by whole!
 So keep in mind, that `o.o` collects itself off the modules, but can also be plucked apart.